-Your first instinct is to get the heck out of there if at all possible.
-You want to get home where you feel safe, and someone can care for you.
+Your first instinct is to get the heck out of there if possible.
+You want to get home where you feel safe and someone can care for you.
 And when you’re home and relaxed a bit, well, that’s when the pain starts to kick in.
-It is important that you know that defense lawyers will assume you were not hurt in the crash if you did not call EMS.
+You must know that defense lawyers will assume you were not hurt in the crash if you did not call EMS.

 Report Any And All Symptoms, Aches, & Pains

-In almost every case, your best course of action is not to take any chances.
+In almost every case, your best action is not to take any chances.
 After an accident that wasn’t your fault, it’s good to call emergency services to come and at least check you out.
-They may see something you don’t, and it could save your life.
+They may see something you don’t, which could save your life.
 Of course, calling EMS could help your injury claim, too.

 If there is a responding police officer or paramedic, they will ask you if you were hurt.

 Do not take this question lightly.